How to Make Your YouTube Videos SEO Friendly

-YouTube is the second largest search engine, yet less than 10% of US small business owners use it for marketing their products.Click to Tweet
+YouTube is the second-largest search engine, yet less than 10% of US small business owners use it for marketing their products.Click to Tweet

-We’ve already spoken on how embedding a video onto your homepage can bring huge positive results to your website.
+We’ve already spoken on how embedding a video or a hero background onto your homepage can bring huge positive results to your website.
 While oftentimes that may be enough for your online presence, a dedicated stream of video content could only further support your business—or even be a fully sustainable business in itself!
 If video is a major outlet for communicating with your audience, then a properly maintained YouTube channel should be your top priority.

 Let’s now look at some of the best ways to optimize your YouTube videos so that they are guaranteed to appear at the top of relevant searches and reach their maximum viewership.

 If you’re familiar with the general concepts of SEO then you’ll already have a solid foundation for how things work with video content.
 However, YouTube plays by a slightly different rule book, and so requires a specific focus in order for the platform to work best in your favor.

 Firstly, the number one prerequisite for a high-ranking video is—as anyone familiar with blogging knows—reliant on the quality of your content.
 There’s no getting around the fact that, in order to reach the top of search engines, your content has to be excellent—or, more specifically, meeting the need of what people are searching for.
 This in turn leads to the ultimate factor of your video’s successful SEO: views.
 The higher the view count, the better chance of it spreading like wildfire (or a virus).